-- All your court fines are paid and probation/parole satisfactorily completed; - There are less than 3 convictions more than 5 years ago; - The crime did not involve a minor, elderly or disabled person; - There is document treatment for any substance abuse diagnosis and an active ongoing recovery program in a twelve-step program.
+- All court costs and fines are paid and probation/parole satisfactorily completed; - There are less than 3 convictions more than 5 years ago; - The crime did not involve a minor, elderly or disabled person; - There is document treatment for any substance use disorder diagnosis and an active ongoing recovery program in a twelve-step program.

-Students that have been convicted of a crime are strongly encouraged to speak privately with the Alcohol and Other Drug Counseling Training Program Coordinator as soon as possible.
+Students that have been convicted of a crime are strongly encouraged to speak privately with the Human Services Training Program Coordinator as soon as possible.